 - Learning to live with life-threatening health diagnosis

-How Can Couple Therapy Help?
+How Can Couples Therapy Help?

 Counseling can help a couple develop stronger relationship skills and navigate conflict more effectively.
 In relationship therapy, individuals become more aware of their respective patterns of communication and behaviour, and how they each contribute to create misunderstanding or conflict in the relationship.